K-Ingredient

 • Best balanced formula: Beauty of Joseon Glow Serum — 2% niacinamide + 60% propolis

-• Best budget: COSRX Niacinamide 15 Serum — 15% niacinamide for under ₩15,000
+• Best high-concentration: COSRX Niacinamide 15 Serum — 15% niacinamide for under ₩15,000

 K-Beauty Niacinamide Products by Concentration